How I Set Up the Fire Extinguisher Check Template with Customers in Pilla

 Stored pressure extinguishers (water, foam, most powder, and some CO2) have a pressure gauge on the head.
 The needle should point to the green zone.

 Why this matters: The pressure propels the extinguishing agent.
-Without adequate pressure, the extinguisher will not discharge properly — or at all.
+Without adequate pressure, the extinguisher will not discharge properly, or at all.

 What to look for: Look at the gauge.
 The dial typically has three zones:

-- Green (normal) — Correct operating pressure
+- Green (normal) means correct operating pressure

 Common issues: Slow pressure loss through seals.
 Temperature fluctuations affecting pressure.
 Gauge mechanism failure (stuck needle).
 Previous partial discharge.

-Note: CO2 extinguishers often do not have pressure gauges — they are checked by weight during professional servicing.
+Note: CO2 extinguishers often do not have pressure gauges.
+They are checked by weight during professional servicing.
 Some cartridge-operated extinguishers also lack gauges.

 No visible damage, dents, or corrosion